-On December 10, 1984, His Eminence Metropolitan Philaret (Voznesensky, +1985) and nine other bishops officiated at the consecration of Hieromonk Hilarion to the episcopacy.
-As Bishop of Manhattan, Vladyka Hilarion was also responsible for the parishes of Pennsylvania, and was also appointed the Deputy Secretary of the Synod of Bishops by the Council of Bishops.
-Ten years later, thanks to the archpastoral efforts of Bishop Hilarion, the number of parishes in the Eastern American Diocese grew to 64.
+On 10th December 1984, His Eminence Metropolitan Philaret (Voznesensky, +1985) and nine other bishops officiated at the consecration of Hieromonk Hilarion to the episcopacy.
+As Bishop of Manhattan, a Vicar Bishop of the Eastern American Diocese, Vladyka Hilarion was responsible for the parishes of Pennsylvania, and was also appointed the Deputy Secretary of the Holy Synod by the Council of Bishops of the Church Abroad.
+Ten years later, thanks in part to the archpastoral efforts of Bishop Hilarion, the number of parishes in the Eastern American Diocese grew to 64.
 Visiting parish after parish, Vladyka drew the love and respect of all those who met him.
-Holding a position of responsibility in the administrative center of the Church Abroad, Vladyka Hilaron was also an active participant in the main events of its history.
-In 1995, Bishop Hilarion was given the title Bishop of Washington as he continued to live in New York, but due to problems in the Diocese of Australia and New Zealand after the retirement of the ailing Archbishop Paul (Pavlov), and in recognition of his pastoral talents, Vladyka Hilarion was elevated to the rank of Archbishop and appointed Ruling Bishop of the Diocese of Sydney, Australia and New Zealand.
+Holding a position of responsibility in the administrative centre of the Church Abroad, Vladyka Hilaron was also an active participant in the main events of its history.
+In 1995, he was given the title Bishop of Washington as he continued to live in New York, but due to problems in the Diocese of Australia and New Zealand after the retirement of the ailing Archbishop Paul (Pavlov), and in recognition of his pastoral talents, Vladyka Hilarion was elevated to the rank of Archbishop and appointed Ruling Bishop of the Diocese of Sydney, Australia and New Zealand.